How to Add Images to PDF in VB .NET

 VB.NET

-In the example above, we create a Bitmap object from the PNG file that we've been using up to this point.
+In the example above, a Bitmap object is created from the PNG file and used as a medium format to convert to a PDF file.

-We can also combine a collection (or List) of Bitmap objects into a single PDF:
+It is also possible to combine a collection (or List) of Bitmap objects into a single PDF:

 Dim lstimages As List(Of IronSoftware.Drawing.AnyBitmap) = New List(Of IronSoftware.Drawing.AnyBitmap)